 My husband and I eventually left but not without still-there damage.

 During and since, I tried to go on with my job and as a wife, friend, and family member, but I was crumbling in my heart.
 It cannot be overstated what choked silence does to a person.
 I have never lost the desperation to SPEAK despite the time that’s since gone by.

 The end of 2017 and beginning of 2018 have been a reckoning that at first I thought did not apply (in an experiential way) to me.
 I have listened to women and men report acts of violence and abuse they’ve been carrying for years if not decades.
 At first I read these accounts with natural empathetic horror but a sense of “I feel so bad for them;” but eventually when my body began speaking even when my mouth wasn’t, though tears, the physical sensation of feeling choked, sunkenness in my stomach, and aching in my head, did I ashamedly realize: I am still angry.
-For all that those abusers did not experience justice for.

 Even as I write this now, I am still not publicly naming the parties who harassed and bullied me as a grown woman.
 I am ashamed but understanding of why.

 I want to be clear why I’m finally speaking: abuse and bullying can occur at any age, at any place, at any time where there is a person in authority who lacks maturity, is cruel, dismissive, or any other type of negligent, and that people who allow such persons to be in positions of power are despicably culpable alongside.
 I wrote this to say that and to add my stone to the mountain of voices who are dismantling abusive behavior to bring back their free selves and prevent harm for others.

 There’s no amount of gratitude I can express to the women who have made me be able to sit down and write this.
 I am your admirer for life.

 January 18, 2018